ThibaultJanBeyer/DragSelect/README.md

   area: document.getElementById('area'), // area in which you can drag.
 If not provided it will be the whole document.
   customStyles: false,  // If set to true, no styles (except for position absolute) will be applied by default.
   multiSelectKeys: ['ctrlKey', 'shiftKey', 'metaKey'],  // special keys that allow multiselection.
+  multiSelectMode: false,  // If set to true, the multiselection behavior will be turned on by default without the need of modifier keys.
+Default: false
   autoScrollSpeed: 3,  // Speed in which the area scrolls while selecting (if available).
 Unit is pixel per movement.
 Set to 0.0001 to disable autoscrolling.
 Default = 1
   onDragStart: function(element) {}, // fired when the user clicks in the area.
 This callback gets the event object.
 Executed after DragSelect function code ran, befor the setup of event listeners.
   onDragMove: function(element) {}, // fired when the user drags.
 This callback gets the event object.
 Executed before DragSelect function code ran, after getting the current mouse position.